This Day in History

 August 16, 1890

-Census workers used the Punch Pantograph (shown to the left) to enter data
+Census workers used the Punch Pantograph to enter data.

 Hollerith died November 17, 1929.